 Environmental risk factors that may contribute to the development of the condition include:

 - Rubella, or German measles, in the mother during pregnancy

 - Diabetes Types I or II in the mother, but not gestational diabetes

 - Medications taken during pregnancy, for example isotretinoin, or Accutane

 Certain genetic conditions may raise the risk of congenital heart disease; 1 in 3 children with Down syndrome have a heart defect.

 The condition may run in families.

-Reappearance of congenital heart disease in adulthood
+Reappearance in adulthood